 Even with the infected leaves removed, the garlic stalk should continue to photosynthesize and send energy down to the bulb.

 Garlic affected by rust is still edible (and tasty) and unless the infection was severe, you should get a decently sized bulb at harvest time.
-No need to prematurely pull your crop unless the entire plant is brown and dead.
+There’s no need to prematurely pull your crop unless the entire plant is brown and dead.
 (Like dead dead, not “ready and ripe” dead.)

 True story: I had a garlic that was so badly infected that I had to cut off almost all its leaves.
 All that remained was a healthy green stalk and a bright green mohawk, both of which hung on for the next three weeks until harvest, and I was able to yank an average-sized bulb.
 Whether the bulb continued to develop after its hefty haircut, I can’t be sure — but there was no harm in leaving it in the ground.